cardano-foundation/CIPs/CIP-XXX/CIP-XXX.md

 scheme for indexing individual bits (rather than whole bytes) in a `BuiltinByteString`.
 We then specify the semantics of each operation, as well as giving costing expectations and some examples.
-Lastly, we provide some laws that these operations are supposed to obey.
+Lastly, we provide some laws that any implementation of these operations is expected to obey.

 ### Bit indexing scheme